 Breastfeeding is best for you and your baby, but it isn't always easy.
 It takes time and practise.
-It can take up to six weeks for you and your baby to learn the skill of breastfeeding.
+It can take about 6 weeks for you and your baby to learn the skill of breastfeeding.

 Transcript: Breastfeeding - good things take time

 1800 686 268 to speak with a breastfeeding counsellor.

 Free, 24 hours a day, 7 days a week.

 The Australian Breastfeeding Association (ABA) runs the National Breastfeeding Helpline.

 If you need an interpreter:

 Mum2Mum app to:

 free local services to help you with breastfeeding.
 Support may be online or face-to-face.

 Child and family health centres offer many services to help your child grow up strong and healthy.
 They are free for NSW parents and carers of children aged 0-5 years.